The clinical neurophysiology laboratory within the Department of Neurology offers a one-year neurophysiology fellowship.

 Any applicants unable to begin training by July 1st of the appointment year must notify the program coordinator and program director before their interview.
 Approval for off-cycle training will be granted by the GME office on a case by case basis.

-This fellowship program participates in the National Resident Matching Program (NRMP), and applications will only be accepted through the Electronic Residency Application Service (ERAS).
+The Clinical Neurophysiology fellowship program participates in the National Resident Matching Program (NRMP), and applications will only be accepted through the Electronic Residency Application Service (ERAS) in accordance with the December cycle timeline.

 If you have additional questions, please don't hesitate to reach out.